 - Rub the venison with salt and allspice, then with tomato paste on all sides.

 - To the pressure cooker, add the venison, broth, vinegar, rosemary, garlic cloves, and bay leaves.
 Add enough water so that it covers the venison by at least 3 inches.

 - Set to pressure cook on high for 60 minutes.
 Do a quick release when finished.

-- While venison cooks, peel and cube the potatoes into 2 inch pieces.
-Add the carrots and potatoes to the pressure cooker and set to pressure cook on high for 10 more minutes.
-Do another quick release when cycle is complete.
+- While the venison cooks, peel and cube the potatoes into 2 inch pieces.
+Add the carrots and potatoes to the pressure cooker when the initial 60 minutes is finished.
+Stir, pushing the venison under the broth if it's become uncovered.
+Seal the lid and pressure cook again on high for 10 minutes.
+Quick release when finished.